 How to recycle CFL light bulbs

-A CFL bulb, or a compact fluorescent light bulb are pretty common due to the low use of energy, but are very harmful if broken.
+A CFL bulb or a compact fluorescent light bulb is pretty common due to the low use of energy but is very harmful if broken.
 CFLs have about 4 mg of mercury in them, which when broken, gives them the ability to pollute our water supply when not recycled.

 How to recycle LED light bulbs

-LED light bulbs are the most efficient light bulb on the market and can last up to 30 times longer than the traditional incandescent light bulbs.
+LED light bulbs are the most efficient light bulbs on the market and can last up to 30 times longer than traditional incandescent light bulbs.
 LED bulbs do not contain any hazardous materials in them and can be tossed in the trash if necessary.

 How to recycle halogen light bulbs